 2 tablespoons of poppy seeds

-- In a large bowl, combine the gluten-free all-purpose flour, baking flour, xanthan gum, sugar, salt, baking powder, and baking soda
+- In a large bowl, combine the gluten-free flour, psyllium husk powder, xanthin gum, three tablespoons of sugar, salt, baking powder, and baking soda

-- Divide the dough in half, then split each half into three balls
+- Next, divide the dough into two equal parts.
+Then, split each half into three balls of dough.

 - To start the braid, wet your hands with cold water and pinch together one end of each coil

-- Once all three are joined at the top, start the braid and finish by connecting the three pieces of dough at the other end
+- Once all three ropes are joined at the top, start the braid by rotating the three ropes over one another.
+Finish by connecting the three pieces at the other end and pinching again.

-- Mix together the egg and water, then brush the challah bread with the mixture before sprinkling with one tablespoon of black poppy seeds
+- Then, whisk the egg and water to create an egg wash.
+Use a silicone brush to brush each challah bread with the mixture before sprinkling with one tablespoon of black poppy seeds

 - After 30 minutes, preheat the oven to 350F and bake the challah bread for 20-25 minutes

 - Allow to cool for 15 minutes before enjoying

 - Keep in an air tight container or ziplock bag for up to five days.